Luxembourg Davis Cup team

 The Luxembourg men's national tennis team represents Luxembourg in Davis Cup tennis competition and are governed by the Luxembourg Tennis Federation.

-Luxembourg will compete in World Group II in 2023 against South Africa.
-They have reached the final round of Group I on four occasions.
+Luxembourg will compete in the World Group I play-offs in 2024; the highest level they ever reached.

 History

 Luxembourg competed in its first Davis Cup in 1947, losing its first 17 matches until beating Turkey in 1965.